Hi30MC/SABR/README.md

 A repo for my 2024-25 SABRMetrics Class, in which we do baseball and other sport-related statistical analysis.

+---

+## Unit Testing

+When first cloning this repo, run `./hooks/precommit.sh` whilst in the repository's root directory to create the auto-run hook

+---

 ## License
 ```
 MIT License